ed-kung/CSUN-Econ-433/labs/README.md

 - Check that your quotation marks are closed.
 Every open quotation mark should be matched with a closed quotation mark.

+- Check that you aren't missing commas in separating any lists or function arguments.

 - Check that you are referencing the correct names of objects in your code.
-For example, the following code contains an error because `df` was referenced before it was assigned.
+For example, the following code contains an error because the dataframe was named `data` but then later `df` is referenced.

         data <- read.csv("data.csv")
         df <- filter(df, EMPSTAT==1)